accuknox/help/docs/use-cases/cards/Process-based-asset-access.md

 You can use a security feature called "process isolation" or "process whitelisting" to set specific processes to access specific assets in a container or pod and deny everything else.
 This can help to secure a containerized environment by limiting the processes that can access the assets within it and preventing unauthorized processes from accessing those assets.

 ## Attack Scenario
 An attacker uses different attack techniques to change configuration files.
-Process-based asset access will deny any unknown process from accessing the configuration files.
+Process-based asset access will deny any unknown process from accessing the configuration files. [**Examples:** Credential access, Data manipulation]

 ## Tags
 - Process based asset access